-- Hearing loss identification symbol be placed on your patient room door and above your bed. - A safe place to store your hearing devices and assistive listening equipment. - An amplified telephone with a visible alert or text telephone called a TTY (if applicable). - Captioned TV and captioned videos (if applicable). - · An assistive listening device to help you hear (e.g., FM system or pocket talker).
+- Hearing loss identification symbol be placed on your patient room door and above your bed. - A safe place to store your hearing devices and assistive listening equipment. - An amplified telephone with a visible alert or text telephone called a TTY (if applicable). - Communication Access Realtime Captioning (see page 8) - · Captioned TV and captioned videos (if applicable). - An assistive listening device to help you hear (e.g., FM system or pocket talker).